metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/address-gate.md

 The Address Gate guard contains the following settings:

-- **Address**: The only address that is allowed to mint from the Candy Machine.
+- **Address**: The only address that is allowed to mint from the Core Candy Machine.

-{% dialect-switcher title="Set up a Candy Machine using the Address Gate guard" %}
+{% dialect-switcher title="Set up a Core Candy Machine using the Address Gate guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}